Anjelicalogy174/Advanced-Data-Structures-and-Algorithms/README.md

 # Advanced-Data-Structures-and-Algorithms
 This repository contains my work for the Advanced Data Structures and Algorithms course.
+It is intended to support the understanding and exploration of both static and dynamic data structures, recursive and iterative techniques for sorting and searching, object-oriented design and programming principles, software design models with corresponding implementation and testing strategies, and the ethical and professional responsibilities within the field.